 - a.
 Right to be informed. - 1.
-The data subject has a right to be informed whether personal data pertaining to him or her shall be, are being or have been processed, including existence of automated decision-making and profiling. - 2.
-The data subject shall be notified and furnished the information indicated hereunder before the entry of his or her personal data into the processing system of the personal information controller, or at the next practical opportunity: - (a) Description of the personal data to be entered into the system; - (b) Purposes for which they are being or are to be processed, including processing for direct marketing, profiling or historical, statistical or scientific purpose; - (c) Basis of processing, when processing is not based on consent of data subject; - (d)Scope and method of the personal data processing; - (e) The recipients or classes of recipients to whom they are or may be disclosed; - (f) Methods utilized for automated access, if the same is allowed by the data subject, and the extent to which such access is authorized, including meaningful information about the logic involved, as well as the significance and the envisaged consequences of such processing for the data subject; - (g) The identity and contact details of the personal data controller or its representative; - (h) The period for which the information will be stored; and - (i) The existence of their rights including the right to access, correction, and object to the processing, as well as the right to lodge a complaint before the Commission. - b.
-Right to object.
-The data subject shall have the right to object to processing of his or her personal data, including processing for direct marketing, automated processing or profiling.
-The data subject shall also be notified and given an opportunity to withhold consent to processing in case of changes or any amendment to the information supplied or declared to the data subject in the preceding paragraph.
+The data subject has a right to know whether personal data pertaining to him or her shall be, are being or have been processed, and whether the processing is partly or wholly automatic.
+In cases where the collection of data shall be done over a period of time, including automatic collection of categories of data, the data subject must be notified in clear and simple language of this fact, and his or her express consent must be obtained prior to the processing. - 2.
+The data subject shall be notified and furnished the information indicated hereunder before the entry of his or her personal data into the processing system of the personal information controller, or at the next practical opportunity: - (a) Description of the personal data to be entered into the system; - (b) Purposes for which they are being or are to be processed, including processing for direct marketing or historical, statistical or scientific purpose; - (c) Scope and method of the personal data processing; - (d)The recipients or classes of recipients to whom they are or may be disclosed; - (e) Methods utilized for automated access, if the same is allowed by the data subject, and the extent to which such access is authorized;